Dynatrace-APAC/awsimmersionday/README.md

 ```

 # Hands on 3

+**Objective:** Bring intelligence to use cases

+**What you will do:**
+- Configure Dynatrace for a custom alert
+- Trigger a deployment
+- Watch how DAVIS reduces MTTR for you

 ### Scenario
 - OCP platform administrators set a resource quota that your project (namespace) needs to comply with